BanditHeelerPDX/social-media-isnt-either/README.md

 ## Installation

 From the appropriate directory in the terminal run `node server` and then you can interact with your database all day in Insomnia or Postman or whatever you prefer.
-And if you'd like my seed data, you can all run `node seeds/seeds` from the appropriate directory in the terminal.
+And if you'd like my seed data, you can run `node seeds/seeds` from the appropriate directory in the terminal.

 ## Usage

-To teach me the ins and outs of NoSQL and MongoDB working in tandem - real world necessity for this is application is minimal.
+To teach me the ins and outs of NoSQL and MongoDB working in tandem - real world necessity for this application is minimal.

 ## License